tivon-x/bRAG-langchain/README.md

 <br>

-    The notebooks were inspired by Lance Martin's LangChain Tutorial.
+    The notebooks and visual diagrams were inspired by Lance Martin's LangChain Tutorial.